observablehq/plot/README.md

 * *color*.**tickFormat** - a format function for the legend’s ticks
 * *color*.**tickValues** - the legend’s tick values

-Plot will add an opacity legend to the figure if the *opacity*.*legend* option is given.

 #### Plot.legendOpacity(*scaleOptions*)

 The default opacity legend—rendered as a grayscale color legend.
+Plot will add an opacity legend to the figure if the *opacity*.*legend* option is given.
+If *opacity*.*legend* is true, uses the default opacity legend; if *opacity*.*legend* is a function, it is called with the scale’s options and should return a DOM element.

+#### Plot.legendRadius(*scaleOptions*)

+The default radius legend—rendered as a circles on a common base.
+Plot will add a radius legend to the figure if the *r*.*legend* option is given.
+If *r*.*legend* is true, uses the default radius legend; if *r*.*legend* is a function, it is called with the scale’s options and should return a DOM element.

 ### Position options